 The University of Montevallo is an educational institution.
 At educational institutions, student disciplinary processes do not follow the same procedures as a court of law and are not intended to duplicate a court of law.
-However, the University of Montevallo does provide Due Process rights to students involved in any alleged violation of the Student Code of Conduct.
-All students involved in a disciplinary situation will be treated with respect by all University officials and will receive a timely response and appropriate resolution of a credible disciplinary complaint.
+However, the University of Montevallo does provide due process rights to students involved in any alleged violation of the Student Code of Conduct.
+All students involved in an alleged violation of the Student Code of Conduct will be treated with respect by all University officials and will receive a timely response and appropriate resolution.
 The credibility of the complaint and the decision to move forward with charges will be determined after a preliminary investigation of the complaint.
 In some situations, relevant University representatives may be consulted.

 Individuals accused of a violation shall be:

-- Provided no less than five (5) days notice of conduct hearing.
+- Provided no less than three (3) school days notice of conduct hearing.

 - Right to a fair and objective hearing.

-- Opportunity to read and review incident report prior to hearing date.
+- Opportunity to read and review the incident report prior to the hearing date.

-- Student can have no more than one (1) silent support person attend the hearing.
+- Students can have no more than one (1) silent support person attend the hearing.

-- Given five (5) days to appeal decision and informed on proper procedure for filing an appeal.
+- Given five (5) days to appeal the decision and be informed on proper procedure for filing an appeal.

 - Informed of the final decision in the case.

-Individuals who initiate a sexual misconduct or abuse, stalking, domestic violence, and/or dating violence complaint are afforded additional rights within the University disciplinary process including:
+Individuals who file sexual misconduct or abuse, stalking, domestic violence, and/or dating violence complaints are afforded additional rights within the University disciplinary process including:

-- The right to be informed of the outcome and pathway projects(s) of the disciplinary case
+- The right to be informed of the outcome and pathway projects(s)/sanction(s) of the disciplinary case

 - The right to appeal the findings in accordance with University appeal procedures

-Complainants of sexual misconduct or abuse, stalking, domestic violence, and/or dating violence also have the right to have his/her name withheld as confidential in matters of public record keeping and timely warning to the campus community.
-Identifying information about the victim will be withheld or redacted in public records to the extent permissible by law.
+Complainants of sexual misconduct or abuse, stalking, domestic violence, and/or dating violence also has the right to have his/her/their name withheld as confidential in matters of public record-keeping and timely warning to the campus community.
+Identifying information about the survivor will be withheld or redacted in public records to the extent permissible by law.